 Unless I missed a memo, low cost and high quality and not usually synonymous.

-And so the suppliers used junior recruiters and provided C-team contract resources, interview debt was driven to the hiring managers who were desperately trying to find the quality, whilst those important IT deadlines were missed and the cost was driven elsewhere in the organisation as a consequence.
+And so the suppliers used junior recruiters and provided C-team contract resources, interview debt was driven to the hiring managers who were desperately trying to find the quality, whilst those important IT deadlines were missed and cost was driven elsewhere in the organisation as a consequence.
 The tapering of payments incentivised the recruiters to re-use those contractors elsewhere once their return on them diminishes, robbing the organisation of continuity and knowledge.
 These were great scenarios for causal loop diagrams to discover adverse balancing effects that bring an organisation back to its status quo.

 Of course, we can’t blame either team (even the recruiters), they are simply operating based on what they are each incentivised to do.
 What we need to do is ensure all teams are contributing to the optimising goal of the organisation.
-Once we can get all departments aligned with the bigger cause, we are all rowing in the same direction.
+Once we can get all departments aligned to the bigger cause, we are all rowing in the same direction.
 Yes, this means some departments are therefore sub-optimal to what they could be doing, but if it helps optimise the outcome, it’s worth paying the price.

 An alternative to the above scenario would be Procurement working with a resource partner whereby they are paid well to put the best recruiters on the job, find the best talent, and retain them.
 The IT managers hit their schedules and quality is reached, resulting in value and prosperity for the company.
-The sub optimisation is that we are now prepared to pay above the minimum rate for the resourcing, but of course, this now pales into insignificance against the value generated.
+The sub-optimisation is that we are now prepared to pay above the minimum rate for the resourcing, but of course, this now pales into insignificance against the value generated.

 Looking at the resourcing cost in isolation would assume it is not part of a system and that it has no effect elsewhere on behaviours and interactions.
 This is simply wrong.